joaquim-de-melo-neto/junit/README.md

 @TestFactory | Denotes that a method is a test factory for dynamic tests.
 Such methods are inherited unless they are overridden.
 @TestTemplate | Denotes that a method is a template for test cases designed to be invoked multiple times depending on the number of invocation contexts returned by the registered providers.
 Such methods are inherited unless they are overridden.
 @TestMethodOrder | Used to configure the test method execution order for the annotated test class; similar to JUnit 4’s @FixMethodOrder.
 Such annotations are inherited.
 @TestInstance | Used to configure the test instance lifecycle for the annotated test class.
-Such annotations are inherite
+Such annotations are inherited.
 @DisplayName | Declares a custom display name for the test class or test method.
 Such annotations are not inherited.
 @DisplayNameGeneration | Declares a custom display name generator for the test class.
 Such annotations are inherited.
 @BeforeEach | Denotes that the annotated method should be executed before each @Test, @RepeatedTest, @ParameterizedTest, or @TestFactory method in the current class; analogous to JUnit 4’s @Before.
 Such methods are inherited unless they are overridden.